Learning to Schedule Multi-Server Jobs with Fluctuated Processing Speeds: Introduction

 \section{Introduction}

-} \IEEEPARstart{T}oday's computing clusters have plenty of multi-server jobs, e.g., the distributed training of deep neural networks \cite{zou2017distributed,gupta2018distributed} and large-scale graph computations \cite{yan2015effective,xiao2017tux2}.
-A notable feature of multi-server jobs is that they usually have multiple associated components, and multiple computation devices are used during their serving time.
-From the published Google cluster trace dataset \cite{trace}, more than 90\% jobs request multiple CPU cores and nearly 20\% jobs request CPU cores no less than 1000.
+} \IEEEPARstart{T}oday's computing clusters have plenty of multi-server jobs, e.g., the distributed training of deep neural networks \cite{zou2017distributed,gupta2018distributed} and large-scale graph computations \cite{yan2015effective,xiao2017tux2}. {A notable feature of multi-server jobs is that they usually request multiple computing devices \textit{simultaneously} such as CPUs and GPUs and hold onto them during their execution.} From Google cluster trace \cite{trace}, we can observe that more than 90\% jobs request multiple CPU cores and nearly 20\% jobs request CPU cores no less than 1000.